 - (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

 /s/ DAVID SIMON

-David Simon Chairman of the Board of Directors and Chief Executive Officer
+David Simon Chairman of the Board of Directors and Chief Executive Officer of Simon Property Group, Inc., General Partner

 /s/ STEPHEN E. STERRETT